RaVeR76/The-Kicks-Fix/testing.md

 So if there aren't three images uploaded to the products database, there will be **NO IMAGE** for this product on display .... simple as that !!!
 (I hope this was the right decision ha ha).

 #### **Verdict**
-Deffo would like to add Admin forms for slogans, promotions, logos, discount codes, discount percentages, delivery costs, etc , etc but you can still utilise this within thye Django Admin so at least it saves changing code and deploying again causing major site downtime which is what we don't want ..... my mentor said try and keep as much Backend as possible as it will save you a load of pain in the future.
+Deffo would like to add Admin forms for slogans, promotions, logos, discount codes, discount percentages, delivery costs, etc , etc but you can still utilise this within the Django Admin so at least it saves changing code and deploying again causing major site downtime which is what we don't want ..... my mentor said try and keep as much Backend as possible as it will save you a load of pain in the future.
 I totally understand were he is coming from and will always use this concept in the future.
 At present the two forms for adding and editing, and the delete options work well so I am not going to beat myself up over not getting the other Admin additions not completed.
 I have aleady added this to the Features to be implemented in my README which is getting bigger by the minute ha ha but I can only get better at planning things and I deffo sopent way too much time on the images and info but sure it all looks good anyways.
 So glad I found that bug when testing today and also added a quick fix within the code.
 I probably should have made ALL images required in my model and then I wouldn't have had this issue but it's a learning curve and I am still learning.